 The Toronto Blue Jays faced highs and lows during their recent 10-game road trip.
 They snapped a 17-game losing streak in Yankee Stadium, followed by a sweep at Fenway and concluded with an embarrassing visit to Houston against the third worst team in baseball.
 The club needed some news that would re-establish momentum, and they got it with the announcement that Brett Lawrie would be back in action at the Rogers Centre.

-After being on the disabled list with a broken right index finger since June 22, the Jays’ second and third baseman was activated from the disabled list in time to play a role in an important series against the Baltimore Orioles, who have a four-game lead on the Blue Jays in the AL East.
+After being on the disabled list with a broken right index finger since June 22, the Jays’ second and third baseman was activated from the disabled list which you can learn more about them in time to play a role in an important series against the Baltimore Orioles, who have a four-game lead on the Blue Jays in the AL East.
 Toronto needs to win this series to tighten-up the race to October and then carry that confidence into the following series at home against the AL Central-leading Detroit Tigers.

 The club is still without key pieces Edwin Encarnacion and Adam Lind, but Lawrie’s return boosts morale in more ways than one.
 Before he missed 36 games, he was hitting .244 with a .299 OBP and a career-high 12 home runs (three of those off of Baltimore pitchers), and he delivered stellar defense wherever he was positioned.
 Since his injury, the club has been 18-18.